What is Vajrayana?

 After the modules are each presented the course repeats from the beginning with a new text study.
 Each time the course is taught, although it is orienting around the same subjects, each class is unique and varied.
 This is due to the living and intimate atmosphere generated between the teacher and students.

-After attending for three years, students are encouraged to continue with more advanced study in Ngakpa Seminary and then later to repeat the course as teaching assistants.
+After attending for three years, students are encouraged to continue with more advanced study in Ngakpa Training and then later to repeat the course as teaching assistants.
 Students who repeat the course are encouraged to serve as mentors to new students in order to facilitate learning through verbal expression of these principles and sharing them for the benefit of others.

 The courses are non-sequential and can be taken in any order.
 In web-classes, meeting once a month, students will discover how to understand the pivotal principles of Tibetan Buddhism, make sense of empowerments, and go deep into understanding oneself, one’s own world, and how to make better sense of one’s own mind.

-This Unique Training Covers:
+This Unique Training Covers

 - Guidance and Support in accomplishing Ngondro, the unique foundational practice of Tibetan Buddhism.